Close x

 Reactive maintenance means you fix machines after they break.
 Preventive maintenance means you service machines on a schedule.
 Predictive maintenance means you service machines precisely when they need it, based on their actual condition data.

 Predictive maintenance is only possible with machine monitoring software that captures enough data to detect the early signatures of failure.
-These include rising vibration amplitude in the 100–1,000 Hz range (early bearing wear), increasing variance in cycle time, thermal drift in gearboxes, and changes in power draw that indicate increased cutting resistance.
+These include:

 The best machine monitoring solutions require no machine integration, no PLC wiring, and no IT project.
-SensFlo's 60-second sensor installation means you can instrument an entire factory floor in a single day.
-Learn how in our self-install sensors guide.
+Look for plug-and-play sensors that attach in minutes.
+SensFlo’s 60-second sensor installation means you can instrument an entire factory floor in a single day.

 Rule-based thresholds alone generate too many false positives and miss subtle degradation patterns.
 Look for systems that use machine learning to establish individual baselines per machine and per operating condition.